Roger Ailes: 20th Television/Fox News

-Sexual harassment cases
+Sexual harassment allegations

 In a book published in 2014, Gabriel Sherman alleged that, in the 1980s, Ailes offered a television producer a raise if she would sleep with him.
 Fox News denied the allegation and rejected the authenticity of Sherman's book.

-On July 6, 2016, former Fox News anchor Gretchen Carlson filed a sexual harassment lawsuit against Ailes; Carlson's allegations were the impetus for more than a dozen female employees at 21st Century Fox to step forward regarding their own experiences with Ailes's behaviour.
-Carlson alleged that she had been fired for rebuffing Ailes's advances.
+On July 6, 2016, former Fox News anchor Gretchen Carlson filed a sexual harassment lawsuit against Ailes; Carlson's allegations were the impetus for more than a dozen female employees at 21st Century Fox to step forward regarding their own experiences with Ailes's behavior.
+Carlson alleged that she had been fired for rebuffing Ailes' advances.
 Ailes, through his attorney, Susan Estrich, denied the charges.
 Three days later, Sherman reported accounts from six women (two publicly and four anonymously) who alleged sexual harassment by Ailes.
 In response, Ailes's counsel released a statement: "It has become obvious that Ms. Carlson and her lawyer are desperately attempting to litigate this in the press because they have no legal case to argue."